 Born and raised in Oakland, California, Carlos Reyes Hailey trained as a clinical psychologist in the early 00s, before signing with talent agencies in San Juan, Puerto Rico, San Francisco & Los Angeles.
 Reyes Hailey now acts full time, digging into roles that remix and subvert traditional expressions of gender.
 His first break came in high school, when he was privileged and blessed to be able to perform ""Frankie"" from Sam Shepard's A LIE OF THE MIND, described lovingly by the lead female character as, "my woman-man."
 Featured in the indie hits UNLEASHED (2016), EDSA WOOLWORTH, and MOM MURDER & ME, Reyes Hailey recently completed filming his first feature length lead role, in the film A GOOD YEAR IN METAPHORLAND.More about Carlos >

-Aditi Bhuman is a magical kid whose creativity and love of life knows no bounds, with top attractions being painting, singing, acting, craft making, writing song lyrics, reading, watching movies and simply hanging out with family and friends.
+Aditi Bhuman is a magical kid, childhood brain tumor warrior, whose creativity and love of life knows no bounds, with top attractions being painting, singing, acting, craft making, writing song lyrics, reading, watching movies and simply hanging out with family and friends.
 Her upbringing is nurtured by a spirited family that believes in the power of art to heal, instigate thought, and entertain.
-She was thrilled to make her onscreen debut playing her first lead actor role of NOVA in TRANSFINITE.
-She trained with the Bay Area’s favorite acting coach Tina D’Elia and multitalended choreographer Jessica Dunnaville-Lotz for the role of NOVA.
+While in chemotherapy in 2017, she found it exciting, healing and joyful to be a part of the new experience of being on a film set, to train with the Bay Area’s favorite acting coach Tina D’Elia and multitalended choreographer Jessica Dunnaville-Lotz for the role of NOVA in TRANSFINITE.
+She was thrilled to make her onscreen debut playing her first lead actor role.
 Growing as a performer, Aditi was part of the recital camp on Mary Poppins at Children’s Movie Theater in San Jose.
 Developing her vocal strength and breadth, Aditi is training in Carnatic music, which originated from Southern India around 12th century.
 Aditi is also a student of The Tech Kids Fun STEM program that engages kids in programming activities such as game design, interactive storytelling, and open-ended tech creativity.
 Through this program, Aditi worked on various coding projects including games, and music videos, bringing her creative ideas to life using technology.
+Lastly, as an active and enthusiastic Girl Scouts Brownie, she is looking forward to climbing ranks to junior level next year.

 Kayen Manovil is an ultra-creative tween whose life is ruled by a love of acting, drawing, singing, watching movies, and making slime with friends.
 Born to queer parents, one an Argentine screenwriter-director, the other an African-American poet, Kayen was exposed to queer, feminist, art-centered perspectives from a very young age.
 She made her onscreen debut at 1.5 years old in her mom’s feature Fiona’s Script, but she didn’t get hooked on screen acting until acting in two episodes of Dyke Central.
 She then trained under Giovannie Espiritu (Hollywood Actors Workshop), as well as in various Bay Area children’s theater schools, and acted in a handful of local film projects, such as Transfinite and “A Simple Problem”.
 In 2018, she took on her first major lead role as ‘Luciana’ in the film “Solstice”, a mother-daughter magical-realist tale.
 Kayen also sings with the Oakland Youth Chorus, plays rec soccer with the awesome Cheetahs, and is working on her first long-form comic.